harrisonde/ifishent-book/blog/milestone-2-blockers.md

 2. Time block count
 3. Task touched in the last 24 hours
 4. Time spent on each task
+5. Suggestions
+  6. More time bewteen time blocks
-5. Suggest activities to do when taking a break
+  7. Activities to do when taking a break